 · Lemon wedges

-To serve: Mix together shallot, champagne vinegar, salt and pepper.
-Transfer to a small bowl and place in the center of a large, wide bowl or serving dish (see Serving Tips below).
+Mix together shallot, champagne vinegar, salt and pepper.
+Transfer to a small bowl and place in the center of a large, wide bowl or serving dish (see Serving Tips).
 Nestle shucked oysters around mignonette along with a few lemon wedges and small forks to serve.

 Oysters tip easily when placed on a flat serving tray, spilling the delicious oyster “liquor.”
 To keep them upright, fill a wide, shallow bowl with coarse salt, and nestle the oysters into the salt bed to serve.
 Rice, lentils or even beans can be also be used as a nest to serve oysters.